microsoft/vscode-remote-release/.github/ISSUE_TEMPLATE/remote_ssh_bug_form.md

       required: false
   - type: textarea
     attributes:
-      label: Remote-SSH Logs
+      label: Remote-SSH Log
-      description:  You can find them through going to `output` channel found under the `view` menu in your remote VS Code window then selecting the `remote-ssh` from the dropdown on the right.
+      description:  You can find them through going to `output` channel found under the `view` menu in your remote VS Code window then selecting `remote-ssh` from the dropdown on the right.
 Please make sure to provide the entire log as all output is helpful to our debugging.
       value: |
         <details>
         <summary>Remote-SSH Log</summary>
         <p>

         ```
-        [PASTE LOGS HERE]
+        [PASTE LOG HERE]
         ```

         </p>